aws-samples/aws-serverless-fullstack-swift-apple-carplay-example/README.md

 **Send a real-time message to the application from AWS**

 To send a message to the driver, logon to the AWS Console and navigate to the AppSync service.
-From there select the **swiftcarplaylocation** API.
+From there select the **SwiftGraphQLApi** API.

 From the API screen select the **Run a Query** button.
 Paste the following GraphQL mutation code into the middle query panel and click the orange Run arrow button